The busiest spot on the coast of Montenegro!

-Budva Riviera and The Island City
+Budva Riviera and the Island City

 Opposite the town of Budva and accessible by a short one-kilometre boat trip is Sveti Nikola Island.
-This scenic, two kilometres-long island is one of the main short excursions taken by holidaymakers from the coast across the short stretch of the Adriatic Sea.
+This scenic, two kilometres-long island and beaches separated one from another and only accessible by boat, are one of the main short excursions taken by holidaymakers from the coast across the short stretch of the Adriatic Sea.

 Visiting the Budva Riviera throws up a multitude of options for holidays, and the touch of Hollywood-attracting class and charm presents an unmatchable experience of Montenegro tourism.
 Examining the features of such areas is difficult without actually visiting the area, but the internet and online booking can at least afford a wider array of photographs and accommodation details when holidaymakers are considering booking their trip.